The 5 Most Common Cryo Cure Mistakes (And How To Avoid Them)

 While top shelf flower remains high quality after the conventional drying and curing process, it’s not the very best it can be.
 Luckily, there’s a better way to preserve top shelf flower at its very best and help cultivators realize a return on their investment much more quickly.

-Cryo Cure’s patented method of drying and curing cannabis flower not only expedites the process to as short as 11 to 14 hours, it also ensures that cannabinoids and terpenes are preserved at their freshly harvested levels and that moisture content remains in that ideal 6% to 12% range.
+Cryo Cure’s globally-patented method of drying and curing cannabis flower not only expedites the process to as short as 11 to 14 hours, it also ensures that cannabinoids and terpenes are preserved at their freshly harvested levels and that moisture content remains in that ideal 6% to 12% range.
 There’s no shrinkage or dulling of the buds, cannabinoid and terpene content remains at its maximum, and your top shelf flower remains just that — top shelf.

-That’s why we call freshly harvested flower dried and cured using Cryo Cured “Live Resin Flower.”
+That’s why we call freshly harvested flower dried and cured using Cryo Cured “Live Cured Flower.”
 It’s as close as you can get to cannabis flower on a live plant, only in a smokable form that provides a smooth, flavorful experience.
-The consistency of the bud speaks for itself, as well; there’s no need for a grinder with Live Resin Flower, which easily breaks apart in your hand thanks to its ideal moisture content.
+The consistency of the bud speaks for itself, as well; there’s no need for a grinder with Live Cured Flower, which easily breaks apart in your hand thanks to its ideal moisture content.

 When you’ve put all your time, energy, and care into growing top shelf flower, make sure it stays that way when it reaches your customers.
 From bag appeal to aroma and flavor, potency to consumption experience, Cryo Cure ensures the quality of your top shelf flower shines through even after the long trip to market.